Message from the Chief Residents

 Welcome to the University of Louisville Department of Anesthesiology and Perioperative Medicine Residency Program!
 We are so glad that you are interested in learning more about our program!

 UofL Hospital is located at the heart of the Louisville Metro area in downtown Louisville.
-It is the only Level 1 Trauma Center in the region, admitting more than 3,000 patients each year, along with a comprehensive burn center in the Kentuckiana region.
-UofL is also the first Joint Commission-certified Comprehensive Stroke Center in Kentucky and the 20th in the nation.
-The UofL Brown Cancer Center has multi-disciplinary teams that specialize in the treatment of cancers.
-UofL-Jewish Hospital is a world leader in organ transplantation for lung, heart, liver, and kidneys.
-In fact, the first female artificial heart transplant in the world was performed right here at UofL-Jewish Hospital in September 2021!
-The Norton Children’s Hospital is the region’s only full-service, free-standing pediatric hospital, and is Louisville’s only Level 1 Pediatric Trauma Center and serves as the primary pediatric teaching facility for UofL.
+It is the only Level 1 Trauma Center in the region.
+UofL Health Jewish Hospital is a world leader in organ transplantation for lung, heart, liver, and kidneys.
+In fact, the first female artificial heart transplant in the world was performed right here in September 2021!
+Norton Children’s Hospital is the region’s only full-service, free-standing pediatric hospital, and is Louisville’s only Level 1 Pediatric Trauma Center and serves as the primary pediatric teaching facility for UofL.

-Our residency program features a Clinical Base Year where interns rotate through several departments including Medicine (with subspecialty rotations in Cardiology, Pulmonology and Geriatrics), Radiology, and Diagnostic Cardiology.
-Residents are slowly being acclimatized to life for the next three years as we have rotations in the ICU, Obstetric Anesthesia, POCUS ultrasound, and most importantly, a month-long preceptorship in the general operating rooms prior to the actual anesthesia year.
+Our residency program features a Clinical Base Year where interns rotate through several departments including our own, with rotations in the ICU, Obstetric Anesthesia, POCUS ultrasound, and most importantly, an introductory month in the general operating rooms prior to CA1 year.

-During the Clinical Anesthesia Years (1 to 3), the opportunities for the residents are endless!
+During the Clinical Anesthesia Years (CA1-3), the opportunities for the residents are endless!
 During CA-1 year, we provide anesthesia to a multitude of patients, whether trauma victims, burn patients, robotic-assisted surgery patients, orthopedic patients to stroke patients at UofL, VA, and Jewish Hospitals.
 Our OB anesthesia rotation encompasses both low and high-risk OB.
 You will be exposed to different neuraxial techniques in managing those types of patients.
-We have an acute and regional pain rotations during our CA2 and CA3 years where we get experience doing thoracic epidurals, peripheral nerve blocks, both single-shots and catheters as well as managing acute pain perioperatively.
-We provide a smooth transition of care with regards to pain as we have our chronic pain service to follow-up these patients outside the hospital.
+We have acute and regional pain rotations starting in CA1year, where we get experience doing thoracic epidurals, peripheral nerve blocks, both single-shots and catheters as well as managing acute pain perioperatively.
 We have a strong chronic pain rotation as we provide comprehensive and multidisciplinary approach to pain that includes medication management, interventional procedures, neuromodulation as well as cancer pain management.
-This year, we have been formally approved by ACGME to have a global health rotation as we do medical missions in Kenya.
+We offer electives in research, CVICU, TEE, and a global health option in Kenya.

 Being a stand-alone pediatric hospital, our pediatric anesthesia rotation is truly unparalleled.
 As a resident, we are exposed to a variety of cases such as newborn surgeries, general surgeries, spine, orthopedic, neurologic, and cardiac surgeries, including nerve blocks, working alongside fellowship-trained pediatric anesthesiologists.